Kurrawong/labelify/README.md

 Clone the repository and install the dependencies:

-*labelify uses [Poetry](https://python-poetry.org/) to manage its dependencies.*
+*labelify uses [uv](https://github.com/astral-sh/uv) to manage its dependencies.*

-    git clone git@github.com:Kurrawong/labelify.git
-    cd labelify
-    poetry install
+    uv tool install labelify

-You can then use labelify from the command line
+You can then use labelify from the command line.

-    poetry shell
-    python labelify/ ...

 ### Running tests

-    poetry run pytest
+    uv run pytest

+or

+    task test

 Several of the tests require a Fuseki triplestore instance to be available, so you need **Docker** running as the tests will attempt to use [testcontainers](https://testcontainers.com/guides/getting-started-with-testcontainers-for-python/)